biozal/NewWorld/dm/echor.md

 - **Prince George**: He is Alexander's younger brother, in his late 30s.
 He is short and stocky with curly brown hair and bright green eyes.
 He is a skilled craftsman and has been known to create beautiful pieces of art and architecture.

 - **Princess Margaret**: She is Alexander's younger sister, in her early 30s.
 She is tall and lean with long black hair and bright blue eyes.
 She is a skilled diplomat and has been known to negotiate treaties and alliances on behalf of the kingdom.

+Queen Victoria's maiden name is Beaumont.
+Her siblings are:

+- Lord Richard Beaumont: He is Victoria's older brother, in his early 50s.
+He is tall and lean with short black hair and piercing green eyes.
+He is a skilled warrior and has been known to lead armies into battle.

+- Lady Margaret Beaumont: She is Victoria's younger sister, in her late 30s.
+She is short and curvy with long curly blonde hair and bright blue eyes.
+She is known for her quick wit and sense of humor.

+- Lord William Beaumont: He is Victoria's younger brother, in his mid-30s.
+He is tall and muscular with short brown hair and piercing blue eyes.
+He is a skilled politician and has been known to use his influence to gain power and wealth.

+- Lady Isabella Beaumont: She is Victoria's youngest sister, in her early 20s.
+She is tall and slim with long curly brown hair and soft brown eyes.
+She is a talented musician and has been known to perform at royal events.
+She is currently unmarried but has been rumored to be courted by Prince Henry.